What should I expect when I come to Worship at King's Cross?

 Walk me through a typical Sunday.
 How do things work?

-- Upon Arrival, you will walk towards the entrance door to be greeted, ask to verify you are safe to enter and then wait to be directed to your seats.
+- Upon Arrival, you will walk towards the entrance door to be greeted.

-- As you enter there will be the Nursery area to your left where you can drop off your kiddos and then to your right will be a table with two baskets one for your offering and the other filled with sealed communion elements for you to pick up on your way to your seats.
+- As you enter there will be the Nursery area to your right where you can drop off your kiddos and then to you can proceed toward the worship area.
+Inside there will be a table with two baskets one for your offering and the other with King's Kids Worship Boards.
+There will also be a tray filled with sealed communion elements for you to pick up on your way to your seats.

 - By the exit doors there will be a hand sanitizer station, and trash receptacle for you to throw away your used communion cups before leaving the building.